-- AOP Form: 09B Log of Safeguarding Incidents (Children's Safeguarding) - AOP Form: 15 Local arrangements for Safeguarding Children - AOP Form: 15C Guidance for a Rapid Review - AOP Form: 17 Referral of Alleged Safeguarding Concern AOP Form: 21B Safeguarding Training Matrix All Divisions - AOP Form: 21C 'Safeguarding for Colleagues' Training Information for Safeguarding - Persons, Managers and SLAs - AOP Form: 21D Safeguarding Confirmation of Competence - ACS Form: 06 Running Away / Missing Individual Risk Assessment - ACS Form: 01D CSE Risk Assessment
+- AOP Form: 09B Log of Safeguarding Incidents (Children's Safeguarding) - AOP Form: 15 Local arrangements for Safeguarding Children - AOP Form: 15C Guidance for a Rapid Review - AOP Form: 17 Referral of Alleged Safeguarding Concern AOP Form: 21B Safeguarding Training Matrix All Divisions - AOP Form: 21C 'Safeguarding for Colleagues' Training Information for Safeguarding Persons, Managers and SLAs - AOP Form: 21D Safeguarding Confirmation of Competence - AOP Form: 21E DSP Competency Assessment - AOP Form: 21F DSP Supervision Record - ACS Form: 06 Missing from Care/ Education: Individual Risk assessment (Available on - PASS) - ACS Form: 01D CSE Risk Assessment

-ROLE OF THE DESIGNATED SAFEGUARDING PERSON / PERSON IN SCHOOLS AND COLLEGES
+ROLE OF THE DESIGNATED SAFEGUARDING PERSON IN SCHOOLS AND COLLEGES

 This role should be undertaken by an appropriate senior member colleague from the school or college leadership team, is appointed to the role of designated safeguarding Person.
 The designated safeguarding Person should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role holder's job description.
 This person should have the appropriate status and authority within the school to carry out the duties of the post.
 They should be given the time, funding, training, resources and support to provide advice and support to other colleagues on child welfare and child protection matters, to take part in strategy discussions and interagency meetings, and/or to support other colleagues to do so, and to contribute to the assessment of children.
-DSP have an individual responsibility for referring child protection concerns in accordance with the All Wales Child Protection Procedures
+DSP have an individual responsibility for referring child protection concerns in accordance with the All-Wales Child Protection Procedures